-VMware HCX Interconnect integrates with ESXi to perform vMotion migrations for powered on virtual machines, and with Cold Migration for powered off virtual machines.
+HCX integrates with ESXi to perform vMotion migrations for powered on virtual machines, and with Cold Migration for powered off virtual machines.

-VMware HCX vMotion can transfer a live Virtual Machine from a VMware HCX-activated vCenter Server to a VMware HCX-activated destination site (or from the VMware HCX destination site towards the local site).
+VMware HCX vMotion can transfer a live Virtual Machine from a HCX activated vCenter Server to a HCX activated destination site (or from the destination site towards the local site).
 The vMotion transfer captures the virtual machine active memory, its execution state, its IP address, and its MAC address.
-Migration duration depends on the connectivity, including both the bandwidth available and the latency between the two sites.
+The migration duration depends on the connectivity, including both the bandwidth available and the latency between the two sites.

 HCX Cold Migration

-Requirements and Limitations for VMware HCX vMotion and Cold Migration
+Requirements and Limitations for HCX vMotion and Cold Migration

 The virtual machine hardware version must be at least version 9 or higher.